nbeaver/why-linux-is-better/README.rst

 .. [#] https://serverfault.com/questions/292014/preferred-format-of-file-names-which-include-a-timestamp
 .. [#] https://serverfault.com/questions/16706/current-date-in-the-file-name
 .. [#] https://programmers.stackexchange.com/questions/61683/standard-format-for-using-a-timestamp-as-part-of-a-filename

-(It should be acknowledged that on Linux the names of directories in ``$PATH`` cannot contain colons either, but such restrictions do not apply to filenames.)

 .. [#C_strings] The wisdom of this decision is a matter of some debate.